conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 ## Health
 There are lots of people trying to do good work around health and fitness here, in the private, public and quango sectors.
 But it's mostly siloed, piecemeal or, in the case of something like National Fitness Day, tokenistic.

-A great example of looking like you are doing something but really just ticking boxes is [A Healthy Weight for Ireland: Obesity Policy and Action Plan 2016-2025](http://health.gov.ie/blog/press-release/ministers-launch-a-healthy-weight-for-ireland-obesity-policy-and-action-plan-2016-2025/).
+UPDATE 2: A great example of looking like you are doing something but really just ticking boxes is [A Healthy Weight for Ireland: Obesity Policy and Action Plan 2016-2025](http://health.gov.ie/blog/press-release/ministers-launch-a-healthy-weight-for-ireland-obesity-policy-and-action-plan-2016-2025/).
 Even the most naive of us go into full eyeroll mode when we see press releases that prattle on about guidelines, forums and stakeholders.
 The only surprise is that they didn't announce another taskforce.

 In contrast, a great example of actually doing something practical is the [Parkrun](http://www.parkrun.com/) movement.
 A recent tweet by the organisation in the UK said: